Darlanne Fluegel: Film producer

 Fluegel co-produced the 2010 documentary film The Land of the Rising Fastball, an examination of Japan's interest in baseball and the sociological role it has held throughout that nation's growth, from its introduction in 1872, through World War II, to today.

 Personal life

 Fluegel said she was pressured into changing her surname when she started her acting career.
 "There was a lot of pressure from agents, publicists and even Gene Shalit on The Today Show asked why I (kept) it, but I want my family to be proud of me.
 And I find that once people hear the name, they don't soon forget it."
 Kirk Douglas, who worked with Fluegel in the film Tough Guys said "With a name like Fluegel, she'd better be good."
 The surname "Fluegel" means "wing" in conversational German.

-From 1983 until 2004, Fluegel was married to Michael Ira Small, a rodeo rider who also acted under the stage name Michael Moore.
+From 1983 until 2004, Fluegel was married to Michael Ira Small, a rodeo rider and American bullfighter who also acted under the name Michael J. Moore and was an inductee of the Texas Rodeo Cowboy Hall of Fame.
 They had two children, a daughter and a son.